Avatar: The Last Airbender Case Study

 Saqib: Waterfalls, whips, daggers, columns, bubbles, discs, waves, ramps, slides, tentacles, snow and frost.
 One of the keys to getting such a variety of FX done whilst efficiently reducing workload is to build multi-level module-style workflows.
 Then start with the similarities and distinguish which parts would repeat across different setups and insert the modules as they fit.

 For example, the water tentacles, whips and some waves had a very similar workflow where the shaping and detail would be generated first, appended to a supporting animation curve (courtesy of the lovely folks in our animation department) and then we would run a drips flip simulation which gets merged with the main body of water to give us the final result.
-The parts where they differed could be manipulated between those modules creating 3 different looking waterbends.
+The parts where they differed could be manipulated between those modules creating 3 different-looking waterbends.
 We used a similar module strategy for the ice ramps and ice slides as they had similarities between them, but not entirely all the way.
 None of which would have been possible without the G.O.A.T software that is Houdini from SideFX Software, the robust pipeline we have here at Image Engine and of course the talented FX squad.

 Tim: Aside from the impressive array of distinct waterbending effects, Image Engine was required to replace an on-set LED wall background of the virtual AgnaQela set.
 The client felt the LED wall lacked depth cueing, did not quite meet their expectations of realism, and lacked a number of essential design ideas present in the original series.
 Ultimately, we had to ingest and use a massive environment asset from another vendor, which presented a big technical challenge: hundreds of assets needed to be converted to our pipeline, which given the manner in which they were received, normally would have taken four times the amount of time left before delivery.
 So automated ingest tools were quickly developed to help.
 Besides the geometry ingest, we had to convert the method the other vendor used to layout the environment, which was very different from our own.
 Additionally, the other vendor used a different renderer, making the shading networks they sent us only useful as a reference.
 Textures did not follow our naming convention, so we had to convert those as well, also developing automated tools to assist.
 This was all in an effort to give our lookdev artists enough time to address client notes and improve what we were sent.